siesing/vscode2slack/README.md

 ![Usage](images/snoozeset.gif)

-If you've added multiple workspaces you get this additional selection where you choose the target for your action.
+If you've added multiple workspaces you'll get this additional selection where you choose the workspace.

 ![Usage](images/multiple_workspaces.png)